gtribello/plumed-thoughts/NAVIGATION.md

-  click E "MDInterfaceII.md" "21st May 2023: A description of how atomic properties are passed to and from PLUMED" click F "PassingEnergy.md" "21st May 2023: A description of how potential energy is passed to PLUMED" click G "VirtualAtoms.md" "22nd May 2023: A description of how virtual atom positions are passed between Actions in PLUMED"
+  click E "MDInterfaceII.md" "21st May 2023: A description of how atomic properties are passed to and from PLUMED" click F "PassingEnergy.md" "21st May 2023: A description of how potential energy is passed to PLUMED" click G "VirtualAtoms.md" "22nd May 2023: A description of how virtual atom positions are passed between Actions in PLUMED" click H "Graphs.md" "1st June 2023: A description of the way we can use graphs to illustrate PLUMED input files" click I "MultiColvar.md" "1st June 2023: A description that explains how multicolvar is implemented"
 ```